Beneficial root-associated microorganisms for sustainable agriculture is a COST Action funded by the European Union (CA22142).

 Description Of The Working Groups, Tasks And Activities

-The WG1, 2 and 3, addressing questions on beneficial root-associated microorganisms at different levels, will provide results/knowledge/meta-analyses to feed the WG4.
+The WG1, 2 and 3, addressing questions on beneficial root-associated microorganisms at different levels, provide results/knowledge/meta-analyses to feed the WG4.
 The WG4 will integrate all Action results and link them to stakeholder needs and requests.

 Express your interest to join any of the working groups by applying below.